 The drilter is a per-clip effect.
 Holding a clip down that is already playing triggers the Drilter effect- and that slot becomes the centre of a ‘mini XY controller’ for the drilter: it applies a ‘dril’ (short repeated loop) effect where the x position of one's finger controls the length of the loop.
 The Y position controls a filter effect.
 Small subtle tip of the finger movements can create a sensual effect...this is called tip control...use wisely.

 All of the 4 main channels can have their drilter active at once.
-The top left of the interface is overlayed with up to 4 Mini XY displays to give visual feedback of what's occuring.
+The top left of the interface is overlayed with up to 4 Mini XY displays to give visual feedback of what's occurring.

 Drilter Settings